Bdot42/mfakto/README.txt

   SievePrimesAdjust to 0.
 - GPU is not found, fallback to CPU
   This happens on Linux when there is no X-server running, or the X-server is not accessible.
-It happens on Windows when not connected to the primay display (e.g. being connected through terminal services).
+It happens on Windows when not connected to the primary display (e.g. being connected through terminal services).
 So please try to run mfakto locally on the main X-display.
 If that fails as well or is not the case, then the graphics driver may be too old.
 Also, check the output of clinfo